EUWVeNoM/EUWVeNoM.github.io/_hackmurerie/winPEAS.md

 ---
 description: |
-  winpeas.exe est un script qui recherche tous les chemins possibles pour élever les privilèges sur les hôtes Windows.
-La commande ci-dessous exécute toutes les vérifications de priv esc et stocke les résultats dans un fichier.
+  winpeas.exe is a script that will search for all possible paths to escalate privileges on Windows hosts.
+The below command will run all priv esc checks and store the output in a file.

   Command Reference:

   	Run all checks: cmd

-  	Output File: <file>
+  	Output File: output.txt

 command: |
-  winpeas.exe cmd > <file>
+  winpeas.exe cmd > output.txt
 items:
   - Shell
 OS: